In this Guide

 It’s perfect for people who want their drinks cool, but not chilly.
 The mechanical thermostat cools from 43-57 degrees F. That’s ideal for storing darker beers or ales, or soda like root or ginger beer.

 It’s inexpensive.
-This one is available for around the $200 mark.
+This one is available for around a few hundred dollars.
 That’s at the low end of what you can spend for a reliable beverage cooler, and with such an impressive storage capacity, we think it’s a bargain.

 It looks good.
 The Danby is all clean lines and smooth trim, with a stainless steel and glass face and black sides.
 The mix of black and stainless will match pretty much any appliances or decor scheme, aside from bold white fixtures.